 The Salzburger Christkindlmarkt: a world-famous Advent market

 Towards the end of November, the arrival of Advent marks the beginning of an especially beautiful time of year in Salzburg.
-The festively decked-out city is even more radiant than usual, while the smell of hot chestnuts and mulled wine wafts through the lanes of the historical district.
+The festively decked-out city is even more radiant than usual, while the smell of hot chestnuts, mulled wine and delicious cookies wafts through the lanes of the historical district.